Sarees For Women

 Here are some of the most coveted saree styles that every woman must have in her wardrobe.

-- The North Indian Sarees - The sarees of North India are known for their heavy designer work and bright colours.
+The sarees of North India are known for their heavy designer work and bright colours.
 These sarees come in the most vivacious colour combinations like Maroon and White, Stark Blues, etc. The heavy embroideries and stone work makes them ideal for traditional formal occasions.
 So if you're looking to set the room on a dazzling fire, go for the ornamental North Indian Saree!

 - Tant Saree - Looking for something basic?
 The Bengali Tant is your answer!
 These are specially handwoven light Cotton sarees with simplistic designs.
 Characterised by broad borders and a printed Palla, these sarees are ideal for daily casual wear.
 Limeroad brings to you a colourful variety of Tant Sarees by brands like Charubesh, Ethnigallery, Tantusree, and many more to bring vibrance to your everyday lifestyle.